 See your housing provider for further information.

-FACS Housing has a mutual exchange program available to all tenants living in a FACS managed tenancy.
+DCJ Housing has a mutual exchange program available to all tenants living in a DCJ managed tenancy.
 You can apply for a mutual exchange regardless of whether you are approved for transfer.
-For more information, please refer to the factsheet mutual exchange program, available online or from your local FACS Housing office.
+For more information, please refer to the factsheet mutual exchange program, available online or from your local DCJ Housing office.

 What if I disagree with the decision?